 The first 10 gates were easy but, I was worried that I would fall in the river.
 Each time I approached a gate I could feel the water splashing up from my paddle and I could hear it more loudly as I rushed down the river.

 As I approached the last 8 gates, my arms felt like they were about to drop off.
 I could not think about anything other than finishing the race.
 I struggled to keep going and I made a mistake; I leant upstream when I should have leant downstream and the water started to flood into my cockpit.
 I had to finish with my half drowned boat.

 I swam through the last gate taking my kayak with me.
 I felt worried that my team members would be angry with me but they said that I had done fantastically for my first event.

 Despite my failing to finish I enjoyed the race.
 Kayaking keeps me fit and healthy.
 I have improved a lot since then and now I don’t know why I felt so scared on my first event.
 I would recommend kayaking to anyone.
 It is a really enjoyable sport.

 Matlock Canoe Club

 Where do I get entry cards?

-For 2016 cards will be carried to events by Alison Setchell, Colin Woodgate, Dave Royle, Andy Grudzinski and Chris Baillie.
+Cards will be carried to events by Alison Setchell, Colin Woodgate, Dave Royle, Andy Grudzinski and Chris Baillie.

 You can also get entry cards by sending a stout, stamped, self-addressed envelope 9" x 4" or larger to Mrs S Paterson, 14 Clay Street, Wymeswold, Loughborough LE12 6TY.
 She will send you as many entry cards as the postage will cover.